Thinkmill/magical-forms/.changeset/lemon-taxis-vanish.md

 "@magical-forms/react-next": patch
 ---

-Fix return type of getInitialValue
+Rename `getInitialValue` to `getInitialState` and fix the return type